admarschoonen/dESPatch/README.md

 ```

 ### Export binary
 In Arduino export the binary with `Sketch` -> `Export compiled binary`.
-Copy the binary to the server from where the ESP should download it.
+Upload the binary to the server from where the ESP should download it.

 ### Upload this code to your ESP
 Upload this sketch to your ESP with `Sketch` -> `Upload Using Programmer` to upload the firmware to your ESP.
 It will now periodically check and install updates.